VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 // true
 ```

-So `.map` gave us the ability to combine those functions in different ways, this gives us the oportunity to optimize for speed or readability.
-Function composition is a very complex subject and would like to say more, but we don't have time for that right now.
+So `.map` gave us the ability to combine those functions in different ways, this gives us the opportunity to optimize for speed or readability.
+Function composition is a very complex subject and I would like to say more but we don't have time for that right now.
 If you're curious about it you can read this: [composition techniques](@/web-development/learn-fp/composition-techniques.es.md).

 Now is the time to implement the famous `.map` in our structure.
 You might have notice that this method is very similar to `.chain`, it has almost the same behavior except for one thing, with `.map` we should the guarantee that the result should be a value of the same type.